Island Peak Expedition

 FAQs

-The Ultimate Island Peak trek with EverTrek typically costs between £2,800 and £2,900, depending on date you choose.
-This includes internal flights within Nepal, all permits (including the Island Peak climbing permit), accommodation, meals during the trek and full support from our experienced trekking and climbing guides.
+The Ultimate Island Peak trek with EverTrek typically costs between £2,450 and £2,650, depending on date you choose.
+This includes all permits (including the Island Peak climbing permit), accommodation, meals during the trek and full support from our experienced trekking and climbing guides.

 This trek is more challenging than Everest Base Camp due to the summit climb of Island Peak at 6,189 metres.
 You’ll need a very good level of fitness, along with mental resilience and the ability to trek for multiple consecutive days.
 The climb itself involves scrambling, glacier travel, and basic use of mountaineering gear.